Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 -- All keys for edit are the same as in vanilla Aegisub.
 -- `x`, `y`, and `width` are optional.
 -- Additionally:
--- @key     label   Text to display for the label
+-- @key     label       Text to display for the label.
+-- @key     name_label  Change the label dynamically.
--- @key     widths  By default, label and edit each takes up half of --                  the width available.
+-- @key     widths      By default, label and edit each takes up half --                      of the width available.
+Change the widths of --                      two classes using this key.
+-- All keys except for `name`s, presumably, also accept generator -- functions.
+--
+-- To create this dialog:
+--  \fn  [ Arial ]
+-- Calls:
+--  dialog:label_edit({ label = "\\fn", name = "fn", text = "Arial" })
 --
 -- @return  self
 -----------------------------------------------------------------------